 Some people find that alternative therapies such as acupressure wristbands are helpful, although the evidence is limited.
-Anti-motion sickness glasses® are now sold in Canada, however no research has been done to test their effectiveness.
+SEETROËN® and other brands of anti-motion sickness glasses may be helpful, but more research is needed to test their effectiveness.

 Prevention and treatment of cyber sickness

 Less is known about how to prevent cyber sickness, but this is an area of active research.
 At present, the best way to treat cyber sickness is to stop using the VR system if you start to feel symptoms.

 Some studies have found that cyber sickness may be worse if the VR headset does not fit well, so that the distance between the lenses is too wide for the person’s eyes.
 This is more often a problem for women, who tend to be smaller than men.
 Making sure that the lenses are properly adjusted may help to reduce cyber sickness.

 Motion sickness and especially cyber sickness are active areas of research.
 Software developers are working on ways to eliminate or reduce the effects of cyber sickness.
 Scientists are looking into what causes them and how to predict who will be affected, as well as whether better treatments are possible.

 Brainard A, Gresham C. Prevention and treatment of motion sickness.
 Am Fam Physician.
 2014.
 Jul 1; 90(1): 41-46.
 Available from: https://bit.ly/2BN6NWY

 Diels C, Bos JE.
 Self-driving carsickness.
 Appl Ergon.
 Mar;53 Pt B:374-82.
 Available from: https://bit.ly/2BK9I2N